 The maximum allowable level (per the Environmental Protection Agency) for iron and manganese as secondary contaminants is .3 parts per million (ppm) and .05 ppm, respectively.
 Small amounts of these minerals can have very noticeable, even damaging affects in your home.
 Hard water can also cause a scale build-up in pipes that can lower water pressure.
 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothing can look dingy and feel rough and scratchy.

 A water softener effectively removes dissolved forms of iron & manganese and hardness minerals from the water.
 To remove particulate iron or manganese, water filtration utilizing a cartridge filter with proper micron rating will be effective.
-Depending on the situation, this could require a series of filters with different size micron ratings to handle heavier levels of different sized particles in the water.
 Selecting an appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
 For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http:/publications.
 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.